 Both trained in this art form have completed two monumental silk appliques for H.H.
 Karmapa's Tsurphu Monastery, Tibet (1992-97)replacing lost heritage art destroyed during the Cultural Revolution.
 As well as 2 large ceremonial companion pieces of the giant appliques.
 The first was completed in 2007, the last being sewn in India 2017

 ￼ Terris Temple-first westerner to be trained in Tibetan thangka painting (1966-75) is a disciple of HH the 16th and 17th Karmapa.
-His enthusiasm in practicing and preserving this traditional art led him to teaching at Naropa Institute (1974) and at Buddhist centres worldwide.
-His contemporary works- bird, flower and landscapes on silks with mineral pigments- are derived from creating thangkas.
+His enthusiasm for practicing and preserving this traditional art led him to teach at Naropa Institute (1974) and at Buddhist centers worldwide.
+His contemporary works- bird, flower, and landscapes on silks with mineral pigments- are derived from creating thangkas.

 Leslie Nguyen Temple's foundation in Psychology and Art therapy led to her interest and study of Tibetan thangka painting with Terris Temple (1990-1992).
 Her textile art - based on techniques found in eastern Tibet- blends silk, brocade with painting techniques to create unique appliqué images.
 She continues to create traditional silk thangkas alongside a range of her contemporary themes which range from environmental to abstracts.

-Presently, Terris is focused on the making of a feature documentary "Thongdrol" about Tibetan Art, and a second film of archival footage from our 1992-2017 Tibet projects.
+Presently, Terris is focused on the making of a feature documentary "Thongdrol" about Tibetan Art with HH the Karmapa, and Director David Cherniack,

 1x2 m.
 1992